Meet Eastern Florida State College's President

 For example, a 2013 study showed that graduates from Eastern Florida with an Associate's Degree go on to earn an average $43,100 annually.
 Bachelor's Degree graduates can expect to earn an average $61,800 annually.

-The $75 million plan is moving forward quickly thanks to support from the Florida Legislature and Gov. Rick Scott.
+The plan is moving forward quickly thanks to support from the Florida Legislature and Gov. Rick Scott.

-A new $20 million Public Safety Institute opened in January 2015 and a new $20 million Health Sciences Institute is under construction and scheduled to open in January 2017.
+A new $20 million Public Safety Institute opened in January 2015 to train law enforcement officers and others in criminal justice fields, and a new $20 million Health Sciences Institute opened in January 2017 to educate students in 12 healthcare fields.

-- 26th nationally in awarding Associate Degrees in all disciplines.
+- 36th nationally in awarding Associate Degrees in all disciplines

-- 12th nationally in awarding Associate Degrees in Liberal Arts and Sciences, General Studies and Humanities.
+- 14th nationally in awarding Associate Degrees in Liberal Arts, General Studies, Sciences and Humanities

-- 28th nationally in awarding Associate Degrees in Science Technologies.
+- 28th nationally in awarding Associate Degrees in Science Technologies and Technicians

-- Is among the most affordable colleges in the nation to attend, ranking 21st in lowest tuition at about $2,500 annually, with Richey not raising tuition in the four years he has been president.
+- Is among the most affordable colleges in the nation to attend, with Richey not raising tuition in the five years he has been president

 Beyond his executive duties, Richey has spent time in the classroom as an adjunct